-SOLIDWORKS PDM 2021 no longer utilizes Transport Layer Security (TLS) 1.0, allowing it to be disabled if necessary.
+As of the 2020 release, SOLIDWORKS PDM no longer utilizes Transport Layer Security (TLS) 1.0, allowing it to be disabled if necessary.
 However, all previous releases of SOLIDWORKS PDM (2019 and older) require TLS 1.0 to be enabled.

 For remote, replicated sites, or cloud based server deployments, network latency between the clients and the Database Server must be less than 100 milliseconds (ms).
 Latency above 100ms will lead to severe performance degradation, and above 200ms will result in timeout errors for most PDM functions.
 Optimal client performance in a WAN environment will be achieved if the latency between the clients and the SQL Database Server is less than 50 milliseconds.

-The PDM Professional 2021 Add In for SOLIDWORKS is tested and fully supported for use with SOLIDWORKS 2021, 2020 and 2019.
-While combinations of PDM Professional 2021 and older versions of SOLIDWORKS such as 2018 or 2017 may work, please note that they are not officially tested by SOLIDWORKS Development and so they are not fully supported combinations.
+The PDM Professional 2022 Add In for SOLIDWORKS is tested and fully supported for use with SOLIDWORKS 2022, 2021 and 2020.
+While combinations of PDM Professional 2022 and older versions of SOLIDWORKS such as 2019 or 2018 may work, please note that they are not officially tested by SOLIDWORKS Development and so they are not fully supported combinations.

 Starting with their 2019 releases, SOLIDWORKS Composer and SOLIDWORKS Inspection Standalone both include PDM Integration built into their menus.
 Starting in 2020, SOLIDWORKS Visualize also includes this integration.